 Analytics dashboards help you see and detect changes in your API ecosystem at a glance.
 The ability to see what has changed over time helps you identify problems and take corrective action quickly.

-For a quick overview of Analytics Services, who uses them, and why, see Analytics Services overview.
+For a quick overview of Edge API Analytics, who uses them, and why, see API Analytics overview.

 For a quick overview of the analytics dashboards, watch this video.

 Has there been a sudden spike or drop off in API traffic?
 Which app developers are most successful?
 What is the adoption rate of your API among developers?
 Which API methods are most popular?
 The Edge Analytics dashboards are designed specifically to answer questions like these.

 In the background, Apigee Edge collects information as data passes through your APIs.
 The dashboards provide a powerful way to use this data immediately.
 If you see something of interest in a graph or chart, an anomaly or sudden change, you can then drill deeper to uncover as much detail as you require.
 If you notice that a particular developer is experiencing a lot of errors or a sudden drop in traffic, you can contact that developer proactively.
 Dashboards give you insight into your APIs that allows you to take action.

 Yes, many dashboards let you select which metrics to analyze, date ranges, data aggregation intervals, and many other variables.
 If the built-in dashboards do not suit your needs, you can create custom reports, which are dashboards you create by selecting the analytic dimensions and metrics that you wish to analyze.
 Custom reports let you "drill down" into your API's analytic data until you achieve the granularity you require.

 What are the most common features in the dashboards?

 Dashboards have a set of common features, including setting time range, click and drag zooming on charts, mouse-over hover for more details on charts and other regions, and selectors for choosing the data to display in a chart.
 If you understand how to use one kind of dashboard, you'll be comfortable using the others.